aaronbembenek/making-formulog-fast/artifact/README.md

 The possible values for `[eval-mode]` are:

 - `interpret`: use Formulog interpreter in semi-naive mode
-- `interpret-reorder`: reorder each rule body so delta atom is first, and then use Formulog interpreter in semi-naive mode
+- `interpret-reorder`: reorder each rule body so delta atom is first (the order implicitly used by eager evaluation), and then use Formulog interpreter in semi-naive mode
 - `interpret-unbatched`: use Formulog interpreter in eager evaluation mode
 - `compile`: use Formulog compiler to generate code performing semi-naive evaluation
-- `compile-reorder`: reorder each rule body so delta atom is first, and then use Formulog compiler to generate code performing semi-naive evaluation
+- `compile-reorder`: reorder each rule body so delta atom is first (the order implicitly used by eager evaluation), and then use Formulog compiler to generate code performing semi-naive evaluation
 - `compile-unbatched`: use Formulog compiler to generate code performing eager evaluation

 The raw output logs can be turned into a CSV using the script `scripts/process_logs.py`, and the CSV values can be summarized using the script `scripts/summarize_kicktires.py`: